unm-digital-history/campus-history/essays/womens-resource-center/index.md

 src="images/IMG_0182.jpg"
 %}

-When developing and composing the focus all things related to women at UNM, it had to be made clear that there was a purpose that lied within this development.
+When developing and composing the all things related to women at UNM, it had to be made clear that there was a purpose that lied within this development.
 During this time, the world was faced with active movements, and until 1980 women were not recognized for their history, but UNM was ahead of the game.

 ## Womens Resource Center